 To celebrate the release of their new album Concrete and Gold, Foo Fighters kicked off their world tour in summer 2017.
 Starting off on the European festival circuit, Concrete and Gold evolved into a full arena show.
-With the tour in it’s last leg, Video Programmer and Screens Director Andy Babin talks to Notch about reacting instantaneously to a band that loves to shake up a set -list.
+Video Programmer and Screens Director Andy Babin talks to Notch about reacting instantaneously to a band that loves to shake up a set -list.

-After a successful headline at Glastonbury the production began prepping for the world tour.
-For their arena shows the team cranked up the stage design with additional lights and bespoke screens.
+After a successful headline at Glastonbury, they began prepping for the world tour.
+The team cranked up the stage design with additional lights and bespoke screens.
 Most notably they introduced a wall of ROE Hybrid 18 LED screens and a flying diamond made from 20’ x 20’, 9mm Winvision Air 9 video tiles.

 With a real-time workflow the Concrete and Gold world tour ran 100% live, no click, no timecode, no tracks.
 Live and real-time source material generate all the visuals.
-Notch film grading and FX are used throughout the three hour gig to mix up I-Mag looks.
 Notch and Dante work in unison to create audio reactive features such as spectrum analyzer meters and particle emitters.
-Babin was happy to find that ‘the combination of software gave us an extremely low latency processing chain, probably the lowest latency we’ve ever seen.’
+Andy was happy to find that “the combination of software gave us an extremely low latency processing chain, probably the lowest latency we’ve ever seen.”